libris/definitions/README.md

 ## Usage

+See the files in `source/datasets/' for definitions of what is included in each (set of) datasets.

-Run the following script to build the full set of definition resources:
+Run the following to build the full set of datasets:

     $ python datasets.py -l

+This is often not needed, as not all datasets are updated all the time.
+Instead, prefer to set up and use the following to produce a load file only for what has been worked on.

+This builds the system core dataset:

+    $ python syscore.py -l

+Run the following to build the full set of common datasets for id.kb.se:

+    $ python common.py -l

 You can also pass dataset names to generate the different parts in isolation.
 Pass `-h` or `--help` to the script for details.

+Finally, this builds as set of documentation articles for id.kb.se:

+    $ python docs.py -l

 ## Contents